KarthikNayak/cryptopals/README.md

 - Best way is to implement cipher.Block
 - Newlines by cryptopals gets to you ;(
 - You don't need to know the encryption algorithms internals to break it ;)

+### Q8

+- Detecting ECB mode is quite easy, how does this help us though?